ausazhnev/learning/Nacinaem_programirovat_na_python_5izd/Chapter_9/README.md

 ___

-### :us: The "Chapter_9" directory contains the programming code for the tasks for Chapter 9 of Starting out Python 5th Edition by Tony Gaddis.
+### :us: The "Chapter_9" directory contains the programming code for the tasks for Chapter 9 of Starting out with Python 5th Edition by Tony Gaddis.

 I'm glad you checked out my repository.
 I hope you will find something interesting and useful in it, and I will also be grateful for the feedback.